top of page

 • cooperation over domination

-• interdependence over hierarchy
+• interdependence over independence

 • wisdom over speed.